 THE STORY OF JO-BETH

-In this modern-day retelling of the Old Testament’s quintessential tale of woe, the role of Job falls to a 17-year-old all-American high-achiever named Jo-Beth who has it all — family, success, boyfriend, a brilliant future — and suddenly loses everything.
-As the tight-knit Midwestern community she lives in abandons their former poster child in her time of distress, Jo-Beth is forced to confront the depths of loneliness and despair, and venture to the edge of her own faith in humanity.
-Blending Biblical imagery with modern psychological realism and humor, and a diverse musical score that hovers somewhere between contemporary and apocalyptic, THE STORY OF JO-BETH is a compelling meditation on adversity, suffering, and courage; a secular Bible story for the times we live in.
+In this modern-day retelling of the Old Testament's quintessential tale of woe, the role of Job falls to a 17-year-old all-American high-achiever named Jo-Beth who has it all—family, success, boyfriend, a brilliant future—and suddenly loses everything.
+As her tight-knit Midwestern community abandons their former poster child in her time of distress, Jo-Beth is forced to confront the depths of loneliness and despair, and venture to the edge of her own faith in humanity.
+Blending Biblical imagery with modern psychological realism and humor, and a diverse musical score that hovers somewhere between contemporary and apocalyptic, THE STORY OF JO-BETH is a compelling meditation on adversity, suffering, and courage; a spiritual allegory for our calamitous times.